vivian1020/cdap/cdap-docs/reference-manual/source/http-restful-api/dataset.rst

        ``"description":"My Dataset Description}"``
    * - Description
-     - Creates a dataset named *mydataset* of the type ``Table`` in the namespace *default* with the time-to-live property set to 1 hour and description ``My Dataset Description``
+     - Creates a dataset named *mydataset* of the type ``Table`` in the namespace *default* with the time-to-live property set to 1 hour and a description of ``My Dataset Description``

 .. _http-restful-api-dataset-updating: